fsciortino/Aurora/README.md

 # Development

 The code is developed and maintained by F. Sciortino (MIT-PSFC) in collaboration with T. Odstrcil (GA) and A. Cavallaro (MIT), with support from O. Linder (MPI-IPP) and C. Johnson (U. Auburn).
-R. Dux (MPI-IPP) provided invaluable contributions by making the STRAHL code available.
+The STRAHL documentation provided by R.Dux (MPI-IPP) was extremely helpful to guide the initial development of `aurora`.

 New contributors are more than welcome!
 Please get in touch at sciortino-at-psfc.mit.edu or open a pull-request via Github.